 The beach at Constantine Bay, seen from the sand dunes at low tide.

 It was mild and misty for this re-visit, but the sea was wild and the beach was littered with jetsam at the high tide mark, on a falling tide.
-You can see pictures of it on the manonabeach Facebook page.
+You can see pictures of the whole series on the @manonabeach Facebook page.
 I was able to get out to the rocks on the small headland, where I enjoyed the surging power of the sea from side-on, seriously elemental.

 The beach at Constantine Bay, seen from above.